mt-mods/gloopblocks/README.txt

-This mod adds a number of decorative and functional blocks to Minetest, including cement, rainbow blocks, a new way to craft wool, "evil" blocks and sticks, and the usual collection of tools of various strengths and speeds made from either cement or "evil" components.
+This mod adds a number of decorative and functional blocks to Minetest, including cement, rainbow blocks, "evil" blocks and sticks, and the usual collection of tools of various strengths and speeds made from either cement or "evil" components.
+It also supplies a few useful functions - see below.

 Crafting